 The jail was turned into a hostel in the 1970’s.
-There are many reports of ghost sightings, particularly of one of the men who was hung although he protested his innocence.
+There are many reports of ghost sightings, particularly of one of the men who was hanged although he protested his innocence.

 There are holes in the stairs for a practical reason.
 The guards wore black shoes, and the prisoners were barefoot.
 If a prisoner escaped, they could be quickly spotted because their feet would be a white flash through the holes.

 After the tour, I stayed put in my room.
 Sonja and Isabelle arrived just before 5pm.
 We sorted out our sleeping arrangements, and I dedicated myself to keeping them awake.
 They were jet-lagged, as Ottawa is six hours behind Switzerland, but I know from past experience that the best way to overcome jet lag is to try to adjust to the new time as quickly as possible.

 We went down to the kitchen to make a pasta dinner.
 I did worry about letting Isabelle loose with a knife, as she in particular looked hardly awake.
 After dinner, we had some wine in our room.
 The two of them went to bed early, and I stayed up a bit later to do some reading.

 My room mates managed to sleep well.
 We enjoyed our breakfast, including several cups of coffee, and then headed out into Ottawa.

 With the thorough knowledge I’ve gained of the city from the past two days, I acted as tour guide.
 We first went to the Byward Market.
 Sonja decided to have a wire bracelet made bearing her name.
 You know, just in case a Polar bear decides to drag her off and her skeletal remains have to be identified at a later date.